To take us through this time of change we need a new approach to leadership.

 The Churning says the essence of great leadership comes down to just two things, inspiration and results:

 - The best leaders are the ones who get results

 - The best leaders are the ones who most inspire us

-- The truly great leaders are the ones who somehow manage to combine both inspiration and results.
+- The truly great leaders are the ones who somehow manage to combine both inspiration and results

-Where shall we begin?
+Where should we begin?

 “Put on your own oxygen mask first, secure it, and breathe normally before helping others with theirs.”

 This book, Inner Leadership, will give you the tools you need to put your own ‘oxygen mask’ in place — bringing calmness, clarity, more options to move forward, and more inspiration to implement them.
 Then you will be ready to do the same for others.